 Entry Requirements: Good record of attendance, well presented, reliable students.
 Must be independent learners, be able to manage their other subjects and catch up on anything missed on the days that Gateway requires them to be away from school.

-Each student has an independent plan which will carry at least 20 credits at the relevant level for gaining credits towards NCEA and also towards a professional qualification.
+Credits: Each student has an independent plan which will carry at least 20 credits at the relevant level for their school year Course outline: Gateway is open to Year 12 and Year 13 students who wish to explore a particular industry, whilst gaining credits towards NCEA and also towards a professional qualification.
 There is also an element of work experience at a placement arranged by the Gateway Department.
-The list of industries that are open to Gateway includes, but is not limited to: Retail, Hospitality, Early Childhood Education, Hairdressing, Computing, Design, Apparel & Textiles, Equine, Horticulture,
+The list of industries that are open to Gateway includes, but is not limited to: Retail, Hospitality, Early Childhood Education, Hairdressing, Computing, Design, Apparel & Textiles, Equine, Horticulture, Health, Business Administration.
+Cost: There is no extra cost to students or their families.
+Assessment: Usually takes place at an external provider who is able to teach and assess the material from the relevant Industry Training Organisation.